mujin/mujincontrollerclientpy/MIGRATION.md

-# From mujincontrollerclientpy to mujinplanningserverclient (0.1.0):
+# From mujincontrollerclientpy to mujinplanningclient (0.1.0):

 - `CheckITLProgramExists` has been removed from `realtimeitlplanning3client`.
 Use webstackclient's `GetProgram` instead.